Transport by water

 In the EU’s Naiades action programme for 2021-2027, published in June 2021, the European Commission aims to shift more freight to water.
 The aim is to increase the share of inland waterway transport and short sea shipping by 25% by 2030 and by 50% by 2050.
 IWT is to move in the direction of emission-free and smart shipping.
 It should also provide an attractive social and professional working environment.

-The European action plan counts 35 actions covering specific inland waterway transport measures and general transport measures such as TEN-T, combined transport, alternative refueling and state aid, that support the goal of shifting more freight to inland shipping, while working towards a zero-emission and digital transport mode.
+The European action plan counts 35 actions covering specific inland waterway transport measures and general transport measures such as TEN-T, combined transport, alternative refuelling and state aid, that support the goal of shifting more freight to inland shipping, while working towards a zero-emission and digital transport mode.

 What is NAIADES and why is it important?

-• The 1st Naiades programme ran from 2006 until 2013, the 2nd from 2014 until 2020 and the 3rd and current one from 2021 until 2027.
+• The 1st Naiades programme ran from 2006 until 2013, the 2nd from 2014 until 2020, and the 3rd and current one from 2021 until 2027.

-• Waterway transport is supported through the EU funding and financing programmes Connecting Europe Facility, Horizon Europe, LIFE, the Innovation Fund and the EU Structural and Investment Funds.
+• Waterway transport is supported through the EU funding and financing programmes Connecting Europe Facility, Horizon Europe, LIFE, the Innovation Fund, and the EU Structural and Investment Funds.

 Priorities for INE